imapex-training/rest-api-swagger/README.md

 ### Exercise

-To specifiy the controller and controller operation our API will use, add the following to your API definition in the swagger file:
+To specify the controller and controller operation our API will use, add the following to your API definition in the swagger file:

 * As the first child item of our `/restaurants` API tag, add the new tag and value `x-swagger-router-controller: restaurants`
 * As a child item of the `get` tag, after the `description` tag, add the new tag and value `operationId: index`